olcf/olcf-user-docs/systems/2024_olcf_system_changes.rst

   Kronos is expected to be available late July 2024.

 Access / Data Transfer
   Kronos will be mounted on the moderate Data Transfer Nodes.
 Because the system will be mounted as a filesystem, standard UNIX command and tools can be used to interact with Kronos.
-The resource will also be accessible through the OLCF DTN endpoint in Globus.
+The resource will also be accessible through the OLCF Kronos endpoint in Globus.

   Please note that Kronos will not be mounted on the compute nodes of Frontier or Andes.